astro-group-bristol/Gradus.jl/docs/src/examples/examples.md

 # define point function which filters geodesics that intersected the accretion disc
 # and use those to calculate redshift
-pf = ConstPointFunctions.redshift ∘ ConstPointFunctions.filter_intersected
+pf = ConstPointFunctions.redshift(m, u) ∘ ConstPointFunctions.filter_intersected

 img = rendergeodesics(
     m,